ejbaran/docs-1/docs/reference/sdks/index.md

 # Go
 ## Installation
-The Go SDK is provided as a standard go package and can be downloaded and installed using the `go get` command as shown below:
+The Go SDK is available as a standard package and can be downloaded and installed using the `go get` command as shown below.

+Requirements: [Go Programming Language](https://golang.org/dl/) version 1.12.x TODO: based on requirements for `go-algorand` the SDK may be different?

 ```
 go get -u github.com/algorand/go-algorand-sdk/..